 (18 US Code 1030)

-This is the "biggie" law when it comes to computer crimes.
+This is the major computer crime law.
 The most relevant part of this law to this discussion is that it is a crime to intentionally access a computer and view protected information without prior authorization.
-Further, the total damages must be at least $5000 (including the cost of investigating and correcting the break-in) before the statute will be invoked.
+Further, the total damages must be at least $5000 (including the cost of investigating and correcting the break-in) before the prosecution will invoke the statute.